miekg/pandoc2rfc/test/back.md

 qsort (filter (>= x) xs)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This will translate to `<sourcecode>`, without the code thingy it will
+This will translate to `<sourcecode>`, without the code type it will
 become an artwork.
 Further more same rules applies as to Figures.

 ### Verbatim Code Blocks